Telucero/Taylor_Portfolio/README.md

-# Portfolio
-This is a current portfolio of academic and personal projects.

 # Projects

   # Python - Cocktail Drink Information
 In this program , I utlized an API that provided information on 500+ drinks, from there I developed code to pull-out Drinks from the cocktail Dictionary by using Keys to get the respective values.
 This program, provides the inputted drink's ingredients and recipes with the appropriate measurements and instructions.

   # Python - Artist Recommender
 In this project, I used the musicgraph Api to pull information on popular artists based on total followers, popularity, and genre to provide possible recommendations the user might like.
 This then outputs, a visual providing information on why this artist was chosen.

     # Modules Used: